lbryio/lbry-android/README.md

 The minimum supported Android version is 5.0 Lollipop.
 There are two ways to install:

 1. Via the Google Play Store.
 Anyone can join the [open beta](https://play.google.com/apps/testing/io.lbry.browser) in order to install the app from the Play Store.
-1. Direct APK install available at [http://build.lbry.io/android/latest.apk](http://build.lbry.io/android/latest.apk).
+1. Direct APK install available at http://lbry.com/releases/lbry-android.apk.
 You will need to enable installation from third-party sources on your device in order to install from this source.

 ## Usage
-The app can be launched by opening **LBRY Browser** from the device's app drawer or via the shortcut on the home screen if that was created upon installation.
+The app can be launched by opening **LBRY** from the device's app drawer or via the shortcut on the home screen if that was created upon installation.

 ## Running from Source
 The app is built from source via [Buildozer](https://github.com/kivy/buildozer).
 After cloning the repository, copy `buildozer.spec.sample` to `buildozer.spec` and modify this file as necessary for your environment.
 Please see [BUILD.md](BUILD.md) for detailed build instructions.

 ## Contributing
 Contributions to this project are welcome, encouraged, and compensated.
-For more details, see https://lbry.io/faq/contributing
+For more details, see https://lbry.tech/contribute

 ## License
 This project is MIT licensed.
 For the full license, see [LICENSE](LICENSE).